mvysny/mvysny.github.io/_posts/2022-10-12-vaadin-localization.md

 [Vaadin documentation in Localization](https://vaadin.com/docs/v14/flow/advanced/tutorial-i18n-localization) on how to create a simple `ResourceBundle`-backed I18nProvider, or simply read on.

-For non-Spring projects, Vaadin recommends a funny way of registering your I18nProvider, via a system property or web init param.
+For non-Spring projects, Vaadin recommends to register your I18nProvider via a system property or web init param.
-It looks funny but it works.
+It looks funny but it works; I recommend this approach of having `ApplicationServlet` as shown in the Vaadin tutorial above.
 Alternatively you can define [your own Instantiator](../vaadin-custom-instantiator/), override `Instantiator.getI18nProvider()` and provide a singleton instance of your I18nProvider.

-With Spring, you can annotate your i18n provider class with `@Service` and Vaadin-Spring integration should pick it up automatically.
+With Spring, you can annotate your `I18nProvider`-implementing class with `@Service` and Vaadin-Spring integration should pick it up automatically.

 ## Resource Bundle

 The best way to localize in Java is to use the mechanism of Resource Bundles.
-It is widely supported by IDEs, used by default in Java world, has no significant shortcomings and therefore it's the recommended way.
+It is widely supported by IDEs, used by default in Java world, has no significant shortcomings, and therefore I recommended this way.

 In order to use Resource Bundles with Vaadin, you'll need to define the following i18n provider: